underscoretype/typeface-strings/README.md

 * `-p` `--filter-punctuation`: Remove any punctuation marks from the input word dictionary
 * `-v` `--verbose`: Output verbose information of the generation process

+## Example dictionaries
+Collected here a couple of places you can use for gathering comprehensive language samples to generate from.
+Note that increasing the input beyond 1 million words will cause significant delay in the script execution.

+* [Project Gutenberg](https://www.gutenberg.org/) has text files of literary works you can use (note the `-p` flag to strip punctuation
+* *Other suggestions welcome, just edit this documentation file and add ;)*

+You can also collect your own word samples with nice kerning pairs, plenty of language specific characters or your custom preference of languages in one file.

 ### License
 Released under [MIT license](LICENSE.txt) - You can do with this software what you want, but you are required to provide this copyright and license notices.